albert-decatur/climate-cities/README.md

   1. units are urban areas, X is climate historical anomaly and Y is climate-related aid funding
   1. units are urban areas, X is climate forecast anomaly and Y is climate-related aid funding
   1. make a composite index of temp and precip anomaly or do four scatterplots?

+Note that:
+1. GRUMP urban area mask is for 1995, but GRUMP population counts are for 2000
+  1. there is no other GRMUP urban mask

 ##Inputs##